Skip to main content

 The road to the chapel is just beyond Trophy Point, down an easy slope.
 Off it is an odd gingerbread sort of house that figured prominently in The Long Gray Line, the movie about West Point’s legendary trainer, Marty Maher.
 Maureen O’Hara stood in the doorway and supposedly watched the cadets drilling on the Plain.
 “If she did,” one veteran post resident says, “she had to have the world’s longest neck.”
 The Plain cannot be seen from the doorway.

-Before the Civil War religion had to contest with science for the cadets’ loyalties.
+Before the Civil War, religion had to contest with science for the cadets’ loyalties.
 Many imbibed a prejudice against it in their science courses, and some used to bring their textbooks to church and study during the service.
 One chaplain had a penchant for two-hour sermons that extended through the cadet lunch hour.
 One Sunday, after weeks of eating cold food, the first captain listened for the drumbeat of mess call.
 The moment it sounded, he marched the corps out of the chapel, leaving the chaplain foaming in the pulpit.
 The chaplain accused the entire corps of drunkenness, profanity, and insubordination.
 Gen. Winfield Scott dismissed the charges and suggested the chaplain seek civilian employment.
 He soon did.

 “How long are we going on preparing for the War of 1812?” asked General MacArthur in 1920.

-Above the altar a painting by Robert Walter Weir, professor of drawing at West Point from 1833 to 1875, depicts a fierce American eagle flanked by a Roman soldier, symbolizing war, and a pleading woman, symbolizing peace.
+Above the altar, a painting by Robert Walter Weir, professor of drawing at West Point from 1833 to 1875, depicts a fierce American eagle flanked by a Roman soldier, symbolizing war, and a pleading woman, symbolizing peace.
 Weir, whose Embarkation of the Pilgrims hangs in the rotunda of the U.S. Capitol, had a famous run-in with Cadet James McNeill Whistler in his brief sojourn at the academy.
 The professor tried to improve one of Whistler’s classroom drawings.
 “Don’t, Sir, you’ll spoil it!”
 Whistler said.
 The good-natured Weir let him get away with it.

-On the chapel’s wall are plaques commemorating graduates who served in nineteenth-century wars; black marble shields on the east wall honor the generals of the Revolution.
+On the chapel’s wall are plaques commemorating graduates who served in 19th-century wars; black marble shields on the east wall honor the generals of the Revolution.
 The one for Benedict Arnold, just above the choir loft railing, is blank.

 Adjoining the chapel is the cemetery.
 Visitors can and should obtain a map for a walking tour.
-Beneath the weeping beeches, ginkgos, and Camperdown elms lie more than five thousand dead.
-Among them are eighteen former superintendents, including Thayer; George Goethals, builder of the Panama Canal; Robert Anderson, the hero of Fort Sumter; George Armstrong Custer, with his wife, who devoted her widowhood to defending him; the first American to walk in space, the astronaut Edward White III, of the class of 1952, who was killed in the 1967 Apollo explosion.
+Beneath the weeping beeches, ginkgos, and Camperdown elms lie more than 5000 dead.
+Among them are 18 former superintendents, including Thayer; George Goethals, builder of the Panama Canal; Robert Anderson, the hero of Fort Sumter; George Armstrong Custer, with his wife, who devoted her widowhood to defending him; the first American to walk in space, the astronaut Edward White III, of the class of 1952, who was killed in the 1967 Apollo explosion.

 There are three other chapels on the post.
 The Catholic Chapel of the Holy Trinity is historic in an unpretentious, pleasingly humble way.
 It is a copy of a medieval church in Essex County, England.
 More striking is the Gothic, spired Cadet Chapel, on the hillside above the Plain.
 Everything about it, from the exterior carvings to the stained-glass windows, has a military motif.
 In the long, narrow nave, historic battle flags hang from the triforium.
 They include colors carried by famed old regiments in the Civil War and the Spanish-American War.
 The organ, with more than eighteen thousand individual speaking pipes, is the largest pipe organ in the world.